UCL/STIR-GATE-Connection/VoxelisedXCAT/README.md

 * `activity.h33`: an example XCAT header file for the activity image.
 Links to `images/input/a_act_1.bin`.
 * `attenuation.h33`: an example XCAT header file for the attenuation image.
 Links to `images/input/a_atn_1_mod.v`.
 This attenuation image needs to be the one converted in "int" (i.e. multiplied by 10000).
 * `CheckGeometry.mac`: this script can be used to visualise scanner and activity images from GUI: `Gate --qt CheckGeometry.mac` (requires geant4 OpenGL {and maybe QT?}).
 Note, additional parameters may be required.
 Refer to `CheckGeometry.sh`.
 * `main_muMap_job.mac`: main macro file for GATE simulation.
-Links macro files within `GATESubMacros/`.
+Utilises macro files within `GATESubMacros/`.

 Scripts
 =======
 * `CheckGeometry.sh`: shell script to run `CheckGeometry.mac` - visualising the scanner.
 Handles some of the positional and translational arguments in SubMacros files.
 * `create_root_and_unlist.sh`: bash script called from the main.
 The output root files is removed after the unlisting. comment out that line if you want to keep it.
 * `ExampleSTIR-GATE.sh`: example script to demonstrate how to use this STIR-GATE-Connection project.
-Generates data using STIR, converts it into a GATE compatible format, before running the GATE simulation.
+Runs `SetupSimilation.sh`, and runs an example GATE simulation.
 * `job_gate_atten_time.sh`: example of how to use GATE on a cluster with parallel jobs.
 Currently the root outputs are stored in the scratch folder.
 The directory can be changed to any other directory.
 Provide the absolute path in the script.
 * `run_gate_single_job.sh`: example of how to use GATE on a cluster with one job.
+* `SetupSimulation.sh`: Copies all relevent scanner files, if two `*.par` files are given, will atempt to `generate_STIR_GATE_images.sh`, and finally runs a Gate simulation to `SetupDmap.mac`.